 Planning and Development Services staff work with the applicant, Council, community organizations, and the general public to resolve issues and problems identified with the application.
 It is important to point out, however, that not all concerns may be resolved during this stage, and, in some cases, the differences between the proponent and the public may be too great to resolve.

 Official Plan and Zoning By-law Amendments, Plans of Condominium, Plans of Subdivision, and Consents are subject to statutory public meetings as required by the Planning Act.
-Such meetings will be held at Committee of the Whole meetings.
-For minor applications, meetings and decisions are delegated to the Committee of Adjustment.
+Such meetings will be held at Council meetings.
+For minor variance, consent to sever and sign variance applications, meetings and decisions are delegated to the Committee of Adjustment.

 A listing of the reports to be considered by the Committee of the Whole is posted on the Town’s website in advance of the public meeting.
 Notice of the application and of the public meeting will typically involve sending a notice to all property owners within 120 meters of the proposed subdivision, all affected community organizations, and the posting of an on-site sign at least 14 days before the meeting.
 Staff may also place advertisements in the local newspaper.